joshjohanning/joshjohanning.github.io/README.md

 Used an icon from [fontawesome](https://fontawesome.com/v4/icons/).

-### Search Results

-This [commit](https://github.com/cotes2020/jekyll-theme-chirpy/commit/647eea8dbd716f9d3cb8330c3139fa753903f51d) re-introduced truncation of the search results.
-It only brings results for the first 200 words.
-I removed this truncation in my version.

 ## Upgrading the Theme

 Since we aren't using the theme gem (so we can do customizations), we have to do it the old-fashioned way: